surfdeck/nextjs-flask-fractal-creator/README.md

 POST /api/update-settings: Updates model generation settings dynamically.
 Usage

-Launch the Interface: Open http://localhost:3000 in your browser.
 Customize Models: Use the form to select fractal types, adjust parameters, and apply effects (like lighting or bloom).

 View 3D Models: Generated models are displayed in real-time with Three.js, allowing for rotations, color adjustments, and more.

 Notes
 Environment Variables: If required, add environment variables in a .env file.
 Production: For production deployment, ensure to update configurations in Next.js and Flask.